educational-technology-collective/morf/docs/documentation/README.md

 This would open your Docker image with all of the contents of `/some/path/to/local` mounted at `/input` and `/some/other/path` mounted at `/output`, allowing you to mimic the directory structure used internally by MORF when executing your job.

+## Running MORF Locally

+This section describes how to run MORF locally.
+Essentially, this consists of executing a MORF controller script in an environment where the MORF api is installed.
+This can be useful if you would like to develop or test experiments locally before deploying them on the MORF platform.
+Follow the steps below to execute your MORF controller script.

+### Prepare Data and Environment

+1. Obtain data.
+In order to run MORF locally, you will need course data to execute your scripts on.
+This should include the complete data exports from the MOOC platform of interest (currently MORF only supports Coursera data).
+For Coursera, this includes up to seven files, including the course clickstream export, SQL exports of hash mappings and anonymized and non-anonymizable course data, and dempgraphics summaries and individual responses.
+More information about the Coursera Spark data exports used in the current version of MORF is available [here](https://spark-public.s3.amazonaws.com/mooc/data_exports.pdf).
+2. Put data in a directory structure that matches the MORF [input-output contract](#MORF-input-output-contract).